Subaru Engine Comparison - 6 Cylinder vs. STi

 In this blog post we discuss our findings from our recent dyno day of our 6 Cylinder swapped RS to our stock 2011 STi.
 Check out the video below to see our day at the dyno!

 It's always difficult to compare two engines since there are so many variables in how a engine is set up (turbo vs. non turbo, exhaust design, etc.) and the application that it is in (chassis weight, transmission gearing, etc.).
 To try to eliminate as many of these variables as possible we compared the actual engine performance stock to stock without worrying about the differences in chassis type.
 This is why we are heavily leaning on the dyno charts (see below).
 We know that the race between the stock 2011 STi and the H6 swapped RS would be close and we guess the RS would win because of the weight difference, but really this isn't what this is about.
 However, we know people want to see what a race between these cars looks like, so we do plan on putting them head to head as well so stay tuned.
+(2020 Update: we went to Mexico and did a race, the STi blew the H6 out of the water by 2 car lengths over a 1,000 ft race).

 6 Cylinder Specs